Zappy555/100-days-of-code/log.md

 ------------------------------------------------------------------------
 <h3>Day 51 & 52: March 23rd and 24th, 2018</h3>

 **Summary of Progress**: I completed two of the last challenges left of the Basic Algorithm Scripting on FCC, completed the JSON APIs and Ajax section of FCC and as a complement I completed the Basic Javascript section on CodeCademy .
-I learnt:
+I learnt:<br>
-1. **How to trigger click events with jQuery.**

-2. **How to Get JSON with jQuery getJSON method**

-3. **How to Convert JSON to HTML**
+How to trigger click events with jQuery, how to Get JSON with jQuery getJSON method, how to Convert JSON to HTML etc.

 **Things got a bit clear now that the whole pieces are coming together.**
 **Link to tweet:** https://twitter.com/porobe/status/977368052269568000